-In Windows Vista and onwards all Windows OS, comes along with better support for modern hardware, in the form of SuperFetch.
-It is a technology which is meant for managing the amount of random access memory in a particular machine in order to enhance its efficiency.
-It’s less capable version PreFetcher, which was at first introduced through Windows Vista.
+In Windows Vista and onward all Windows OS, comes along with better support for modern hardware, in the form of SuperFetch.
+It is a technology that is meant for managing the amount of random access memory in a particular machine in order to enhance its efficiency.
+It’s a less capable version of PreFetcher, which was at first introduced through Windows Vista.
 It underwent changes to become a part of Windows’ memory manager and now has become the latest SuperFetch.

 What Is Service Host Superfetch Issue?

 Before proceeding to the solutions, you have to understand the underlying issue.
 This innovative technology, Service Host SuperFetch can improve the hard drive performance.
 But sometimes it can be the root cause of slowing down while accessing along with an SSD.
 Primarily, it is like a drive caching act which copies all your regularly managed files to RAM.
 If your system is not integrated with the advanced hardware, then Service Host Superfetch can be the cause behind high disk usage.